Bigions/research_computing_bootcamp_2025/README.md

 <p id="requirements">
   <strong>Requirements:</strong>
 </p>
-> Laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) with administrative privileges
+...Laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) with administrative privileges..
-> Access to Wifi
+...Access to Wifi..
-> Excel or any text editor installed (e.g. TextWrangler, Notepad, BBEdit, etc.)
+...Excel or any text editor installed (e.g. TextWrangler, Notepad, BBEdit, etc.)

 <p id="contact">